Cielquan/verbum/README.md

 6. Pre-release and post-release counter must start with 1 not 0.
    A 0 is interpreted as not set.
 This means e.g. bumping a post-release on this `1.1.1rc0` would result in `1.1.1.post1`.
-7. Addition identifiers or separators are forbidden.
+7. Additional identifiers or separators are forbidden.

 ### Examples